firstassemblydeland/firstassemblydeland/_pages/ministries.markdown

 ### Food Pantry

-We maintain a food pantry to provided bagged groceries to those in need on a walk-in basis Tuesday from 9am to noon.
+We maintain a food pantry to provided bagged groceries to those in need on a walk-in basis Tuesday from 9am to 10am.

 ## Worship and Arts